FlawlessNa/Legends/README.md

 - [ ] Add failsafe on Rotation for self.data.path on last X values being same or None
   - Add failsafe reaction resetting all key directions

-## Performance Branch
+## Improvements
 - [ ] Rebuffing:
   - [ ] Customized icon location threshold and refresh acceptance threshold for each buff individually
   - [ ] Handling of in-game Macros efficiently
   - [ ] Clean up PartyRebuff
-  - [x] Make sure screenshots are being handled thread-safely
+    - Lower throttle time (currently 3.0s) and introduce a cooldown on casting instead

 - [ ] InventoryManager:
   - [ ] Confirmation of Door being cast properly
-  - [ ] Finalize Procedure
   - [ ] Breakdown of the class between interface components and actual decision-making

 - [ ] Implement kill switch as part of fail safes and discord commands
+ - [ ] Add a callback on user-messages to confirm action (such as writing to chat) properly made
 - [ ] Enabling/Disabling of DecisionMakers - implement ability to use class' MRO to enable/disable decision makers

-### Inputs
-- [ ] Change SharedResources to remove un-unused methods
-  - Instead, add decorator method ensuring that the focus lock is only acquired within the MainProcess and nothing else

 ### Pathing
 - [ ] refactoring of movement_mechanics to be cleaner